 Porcelain tile can be much more than a flooring option.
 It can serve as an accent piece, wall covering, tabletop, shelving unit, fireplace, pool covering, or even a driveway.
 Want the look of wood without the upkeep?
 Tile.
 It can be manufactured to look like nearly any other floor or wall covering—even carpet—with significantly less maintenance.
-“It’s limitless,” says Jana Manzella, senior vice president of sales and marketing at Florim USA.
+“It’s limitless,” says Jana Manzella, senior vice president of sales and business development at Florim USA.
 “We can take any other flooring option like stone or hardwood and make it better.
 We can mimic the texture and take out the imperfections.
 The result is beautiful.”

 Transforming spaces using tile is what the family-owned, Italy-based company has been doing for almost 60 years.
 That passion and expertise came to the US in 2000, later becoming the Milestone brand.
 Florim USA has since invested more than $60 million to turn its Tennessee plant into a state-of-the-art facility to meet all design requirements for commercial and residential projects.
 It’s the first US tile manufacturer capable of producing fully-polished porcelain tile with an anti-stain surface.